Stochastic optimization

-Stochastic optimization (SO) methods are optimization methods that generate and use random variables.
-For stochastic problems, the random variables appear in the formulation of the optimization problem itself, which involves random objective functions or random constraints.
-Stochastic optimization methods also include methods with random iterates.
-Some stochastic optimization methods use random iterates to solve stochastic problems, combining both meanings of stochastic optimization.
+Stochastic optimization (SO) are optimization methods that generate and use random variables.
+For stochastic optimization problems, the objective functions or constraints are random.
+Stochastic optimization also include methods with random iterates.
+Some hybrid methods use random iterates to solve stochastic problems, combining both meanings of stochastic optimization.

 Stochastic optimization methods generalize deterministic methods for deterministic problems.

 Methods for stochastic functions

 Partly random input data arise in such areas as real-time estimation and control, simulation-based optimization where Monte Carlo simulations are run as estimates of an actual system, and problems where there is experimental (random) error in the measurements of the criterion.
 In such cases, knowledge that the function values are contaminated by random "noise" leads naturally to algorithms that use statistical inference tools to estimate the "true" values of the function and/or make statistically optimal decisions about the next steps.
 Methods of this class include: